-- (1) The business address for such persons is c/o Hooker Furniture Corporation, - (1) The bisiness durings for such persons is indicated and the person of the bisiness of the person of the bisiness of the person of 131,456 shares beneficially owned by members of his family; Mr. Hooker disclaims beneficial ownership of such shares.
+- The business address for such persons is c/o Hooker Furniture Corporation, 440 East Commonwealth Blvd., Martinsville, Virginia 24115. - (2) Mr. J. Clyde Hooker, Jr. has sole voting and disposition power with respect to 309,686 shares and shared voting and disposition power with respect to 451,480 shares.
+Shares beneficially owned by Mr. Hooker do not include 131,456 shares beneficially owned by members of his family; Mr. Hooker disclaims beneficial ownership of such shares.
 Mr. Hooker also shares voting and disposition power with respect to 282,185 shares held by the Hooker Furniture Corporation Employee Stock Ownership Plan (the "ESOP") (see footnote (8) below). - (3) Mr. J. Clyde Hooker, Jr. and Mrs. Mabel H. Toms share voting and disposition power with respect to 352,000 shares held by family trusts.
 Such shares are included in the shares beneficially owned by Mr. Hooker and Mrs. Toms. - (4) Mr. Toms has sole voting and disposition power with respect to 23,701 shares and shared voting and disposition power with respect to 564,975 shares.
 Shares beneficially owned by Mr. Toms do not include 1,468 shares beneficially owned by his wife; Mr. Toms disclaims beneficial ownership of such shares. - (5) Mrs. Mabel H. Toms and her adult children, one of whom is Mr. Toms, share voting and disposition power with respect to 99,480 shares held by a family trust (the "Toms Family Trust").
-In addition, pursuant to a revocable power of attorney, Mr. Toms has shared voting and disposition power with respect to all 564,024 shares (which include the 99,480 shares held by the Toms Family Trust) beneficially owned by Mrs. Toms. - Mrs. Toms has sole voting and disposition power with respect to 112,544 (6) shares and shared voting and disposition power with respect to 451,480 shares. - BB&T Corp. serves as trustee (the "ESOP Trustee") of the ESOP.
-The (7)business address for the ESOP Trustee is BB&T Corp., Trust Investment Department, P.O.
+In addition, pursuant to a revocable power of attorney, Mr. Toms has shared voting and disposition power with respect to all 564,024 shares (which include the 99,480 shares held by the Toms Family Trust) beneficially owned by Mrs. Toms. - (6) Mrs. Toms has sole voting and disposition power with respect to 112,544 shares and shared voting and disposition power with respect to 451,480 shares. - (7) BB&T Corp. serves as trustee (the "ESOP Trustee") of the ESOP.
+The business address for the ESOP Trustee is BB&T Corp., Trust Investment Department, P.O.
 Box 29542, Raleigh, North Carolina 27626-0542. - (8) The ESOP Trustee has sole voting and disposition power with respect to shares owned by the ESOP.
 The Trustee may dispose of and, except with respect to certain fundamental corporate transactions, vote ESOP shares only at the direction of a committee appointed by the Company.
 During fiscal 1998 such committee consisted of the following officers of the Company: J. Clyde Hooker, Jr., E. Larry Ryder and Jack R. Palmer (Vice President - Human Resources).
-(9) Mr. A. Frank Hooker, Jr. has sole voting and disposition power with respect